Psychological impact of climate change: Unconscious awareness

-Mental health
+Impacts on mental health

-Specific conditions

 The loss of sea-ice can have psychological impact on people who value it, resulting in Eco-grief.
 "We are people of the sea ice.
 And if there's no more sea ice, how do we be people of the sea ice?" – Inuk elder.

 As climate change becomes increasingly evident and threatening to both the biosphere and human livelihoods, the feelings aroused in response are a focus for exploration.
 Emotions such as feelings of loss and anxiety, grief, and guilt appear as typical responses to perceived threats posed by climate change.
 Such emotions have been collectively referred to in the literature as climate distress.
 Climate change is associated with increased frequency and severity of extreme weather events.
 The impacts of discrete events such as natural disasters on mental health have been demonstrated through decades of research showing increased levels of PTSD, depression, anxiety, substance abuse, and even domestic violence following the experience of storms.

 Emotional reactions to climate change are being studied.
 Feelings of loss can originate in anticipation of impending catastrophe and after actual destruction.
 The corresponding 'anticipatory mourning' has been explored.
 The feelings of grief and distress in response to ecological destruction have elsewhere been termed 'solastalgia,' and the response to pollution of the local environment has been termed 'environmental melancholia.'

 However, feelings in response to climate change and its broader ramifications can be unconscious or not fully recognized.
 The result is feelings of despair and unease, particularly in young people.
 It can surface in those attending therapy.
 This makes it difficult to give name to what one is feeling, so it is generally termed as eco-anxiety—particularly when this negative effect takes on more intense forms such as sleeping disorders and ruminative thinking.
 Rather than see eco-anxiety as a pathology requiring treatment, Bednarek has suggested that it be construed as an adaptive, healthy response.

 It is often difficult to conceptualize emotions in response to the unseen or intangible aspects of climate change.
 Theoretical approaches have suggested this is due to climate change being part of a greater construct than human cognition can fully comprehend, known as a 'hyperobject.'
 One of the techniques used by climate psychologists to engage with such 'unthought knowns' and their unconscious, unexplored emotional implications is 'social dreaming.'

 Awareness of climate change and its destructive impact, happening in both the present and future, is often very overwhelming.
 Literature investigating how individuals and society respond to crisis and disaster found that when there was space to process and reflect on emotional experiences, these increased emotions became adaptive.
 Furthermore, these adaptations then led to growth and resilience.
 Doppelt suggested 'transformational resilience' as a property of social systems, in which adversities are catalysts for new meaning and direction in life, leading to changes that increase both individual and community wellbeing above previous levels.